lemcomm/MaFCDR/README.md

 Might & Fealty
 ==============

-This is the old source code for the game [Might & Fealty](http://mightandfealty.com), a browser based, persistent, role playing game (RPG) with turn-based strategy elements written in PHP7.2 on the Symfony2.8 framework, using a PostgreSQL database for entity handling and QuantumGIS for map functionality.
+This is the old source code for the game [Might & Fealty](http://mightandfealty.com), a browser based, persistent, role playing game (RPG) with turn-based strategy elements written in PHP 7.2 on the Symfony 2.8 framework, using a PostgreSQL database for entity handling and QuantumGIS for map functionality.

 Starting in 2025, this source code was replaced with the [ReMaF](https://github.com/lemcomm/ReMaF) source code, which brings it up to Symfony 6.4 using PHP 8.4.
 This was considered a large enough project that doing it as a new repository was seen as the simplest method to keep things simple to work on.
 If you'd like to go back in time instead, you can view [The Original Source](https://github.com/tvogt/mightandfealty) which used Symfony 2.7 and PHP 5.6.